Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: The Proposed Approach

 \subsection{Utilizing Machine Learning}

 We now have the features dataset and UOCU (as labels) ready to run a machine learning operation.
 The goal of this part is to discover if there is a relationship between the metrics of notebooks and their CU.
 It is also possible to provide a model that can estimate the level of understandability of a notebook.
 As the dataset features are all numbers and are not that complex, we employed four machine learning models to discover the relationship.
 We employed Random Forest, CatBoost, Decision Tree, and XGBoost models for the classification of notebooks into binary classes.
-CatBoost is a gradient boosting algorithm that handles categorical features efficiently, while XGBoost is known for its scalability, speed, and ability to handle missing data.
+CatBoost was included because of its native support for categorical features without the need for extensive preprocessing, making it particularly suited to our dataset's structure.
+Additionally, it has demonstrated strong performance and reduced computational costs compared to other boosting methods.
+While XGBoost is known for its efficiency, scalability, and exceptional performance in structured/tabular data problems.
+It incorporates advanced features like regularization and tree pruning, making it highly effective in minimizing overfitting.
 Decision trees are interpretable and can capture complex relationships within the data.
-Finally, Random Forest combines multiple decision trees to improve accuracy and reduce overfitting, making it particularly useful when dealing with high-dimensional data and noisy features.
-By experimenting with these diverse algorithms, we aimed to find the best-performing model for our specific task of predicting notebook CU.
+Finally, Random Forest was included due to its robustness against overfitting, strong performance with high-dimensional datasets, and ability to handle both classification and regression tasks effectively.
+Its ensemble nature leverages the power of multiple decision trees to improve accuracy and reduce variance.
+By experimenting with these diverse algorithms, we aimed to find the best-performing model for our specific task of notebook CU classification.
 Additionally, their simplicity allowed us to concentrate on the analysis of the features rather than intricate model architectures or complex hyperparameter tuning.
 The results of the evaluation metrics and the accuracy of these algorithms are presented in \secref{bin_ml_eval}.
 The Random Forest algorithm ultimately stood out with an accuracy of 89\% and F1-score of 88\%.
 We conducted a grid search on a subset of the data to explore different hyperparameter configurations.
 We found that the default settings for these algorithms yielded competitive results while significantly reducing the computational overhead.